mozilla/mozilla-reports/script/README.md

+Scripts used for local testing and continuous integration.

+## Conversion from Knowledge Repo

-Scripts for converting content.
-This mostly exists for historical context as the tools here were used for a one-time conversion from AirBnb's Knowledge Repo to a static site generator.
+Some of the scripts here exist only for historical on how we converted to a static docere-based site from AirBnb's Knowledge Repo application.

 The conversion can be run as follows: